The Role of the UN Secretary-General

 What are the main responsibilities of the secretary-general?

 Administrative.
-The secretary-general oversees the UN Secretariat, which functions as the United Nations’ executive office and handles operations, including research, translation, and media relations.
-The Secretariat has a staff of more than thirty-six thousand.
-Each secretary-general has handled his administrative responsibilities differently.
+The secretary-general oversees the UN Secretariat—which functions as the United Nations’ executive office—and handles its operations, including research, translation, and media relations.
+The Secretariat has a staff of more than thirty-six thousand and each secretary-general has handled his administrative responsibilities differently.
 Hammarskjöld established a system of offices in charge of legal, political, personnel, and budgetary aspects of the secretariat, while Boutros Boutros-Ghali (1992–1996) added undersecretaries-general to oversee operations.
 During Annan’s administration, the deputy secretary-general position was created to handle day-to-day operations.
 Under Guterres, the protocol for delegating authority in the Secretariat was revised and two new management departments were created.

 Human Resources.
-The secretary-general appoints undersecretaries for more than fifty UN posts, including the heads of funds such as the UN Children’s Fund (UNICEF) and UN Development Program (UNDP).
-An important aspect of the appointment process involves lobbying efforts by member states to fill these posts with their nationals, highlighting the secretary-general’s role in ensuring broad regional representation in UN leadership.
+The secretary-general appoints undersecretaries to more than fifty UN posts, including the heads of agencies such as the UN Children’s Fund and the UN Development Program—though these appointments are often made in consultation with member states or executive boards.
+Member states often lobby to fill these posts with their nationals, highlighting the secretary-general’s role in ensuring broad regional representation in UN leadership.

 Peacekeeping.
-The secretary-general’s office oversees peacekeeping missions and appoints the undersecretary in charge of that department, which manages a dozen operations worldwide.
-While the General Assembly or Security Council can initiate a peacekeeping mission (though the General Assembly has only done so once), operational control rests with the Secretariat.
-Guterres has introduced several reforms to the UN peace and security framework, including his Action for Peacekeeping initiative, an effort to strengthen peacekeeping operations by implementing reforms across eight major areas, including increasing gender parity among peacekeepers, improving coordination with local governments, and strengthening accountability for misconduct.
+The secretary-general’s office oversees peacekeeping missions and appoints the undersecretary in charge of that department, which manages approximately a dozen operations worldwide.
+While the General Assembly or Security Council can initiate a peacekeeping mission, operational control rests with the Secretariat.
+Guterres has introduced several reforms to the UN peace and security framework, including his Action for Peacekeeping initiative in 2018.
+This effort aims to strengthen peacekeeping operations by implementing reforms across eight major areas, including increasing gender parity among peacekeepers, improving coordination with local governments, and strengthening accountability for misconduct.

 Mediation.
 As part of the “good offices” responsibility of the position, the secretary-general practices independence and impartiality to prevent and limit conflict.
-Examples of UN leaders taking on mediation roles in the past include Hammarskjöld’s promotion of an armistice between Israel and Arab states and Javier Pérez de Cuéllar’s (1982–1991) negotiation of a cease-fire to end the Iran-Iraq War.
+Examples of UN leaders taking on mediation roles in the past include Hammarskjöld’s promotion of an armistice between Israel and Arab states and efforts by Javier Pérez de Cuéllar (1982–1991) to negotiate a ceasefire to end the Iran-Iraq War.
 The secretary-general also appoints envoys charged with brokering peace deals.
-Such envoys report to the Security Council, and their appointments can be influenced by the preferences of the council’s members.
+However, because these envoys report to the Security Council, their appointments can often be influenced by the preferences of the council’s members.
 In 2017, for example, the United States blocked Guterres’s appointment of former Palestinian Prime Minister Salam Fayyad as envoy to Libya.
-The intervention raised the question of whether such appointments are subject to approval by the Security Council, even if the UN Charter authorizes the secretary-general to make the decision.
+The intervention raised the question of whether such appointments are subject to approval by the Security Council, as the UN Charter authorizes the secretary-general to make the decision.

 How is the secretary-general appointed?

 The Security Council recommends a candidate for the General Assembly’s 193 members to appoint.
 Although all UN members get a voice in the secretary-general’s selection, the five permanent members of the Security Council hold the most influence.
 Any one of them can eliminate a nominee with a veto.
 For example, China vetoed a third term for the fourth secretary-general, Austria’s Waldheim, while the United States vetoed a second term for the fifth, Egypt’s Boutros-Ghali.
-Although the ten elected members of the Security Council do not have veto power, their votes are still crucial, as candidates need at least nine votes to be recommended as secretary-general.
+Candidates need at least nine votes from the Security Council to be recommended as secretary-general, so the body’s ten elected members still hold crucial power despite lacking veto authority.

 What is the secretary-general’s relationship with the Security Council?